Setting up the Remove Branding add-on

-The Remove Branding add-on is an optional way to remove the tawk.to branding from the chat widget and support emails as well as use your own domain for sending support emails, direct chat link and your personal page.
+The Remove Branding add-on is an optional way to remove the tawk.to branding from the chat widget and support emails.
+It also allows you to use your own domain for a property's support emails, direct chat link, chat page, and Knowledge Base.

-Once you've purchased the Remove Branding Add-on you can customize the following features by selecting settings on the Add-on.
+Once you've purchased the Remove Branding add-on, you can customize the following features by selecting Settings in the Add-on.

 Note: The Remove Branding add-on is charged per property.

-Here you can customize the default branding options, removing the "Powered by tawk.to" at the bottom of the chat widget and the "No tawk.to live chat account?
-Create one for free here" from the bottom of support emails and replace them with your own text and links.
+Here you can customize the default branding options, removing the "Chat by tawk.to" link at the bottom of the widget and the "No tawk.to live chat account?
+Create one for free here" link from the bottom of support emails and replacing them with your own text and links.

 Widget footer branding

-You can change this text by changing the Title.
+You can change this text in the Title field under Widget footer branding.
 You can also change the formatting to either bold or italic by surrounding the text with asterisks (*) for bold or underscores (_) for italics.

 To change where the link will send the visitor, change the Link URL.

 You can also change the color of the text to your preference by clicking the Color option.

 The Email footer branding link appears at the bottom of emails sent via the Dashboard.
 Every email sent through the Dashboard will have the email footer link.
 By default, it appears as "No tawk.to live chat account?
 Create one for free here" and link to the main tawk.to website at https://www.tawk.to